nealedenton/Udacity_Sparkify/README.md

 ## Analysis

-1. Import the necessary lirbaries
+1. Import the necessary libraries
 2. Import sample data set
 3. Perform some initial Exploratory Data Analysis including:
     1. Identifying the 'label' we want our model to predict ('Cancellation Confirmation')